Readify/madskillz/DeliveryManager.md

 I take time to reflect on our identity, our people and our culture as Readify, and the way in which we work and how we deliver our engagements.

 I think of ways in which we can improve ourselves, engage others to validate those ideas and then invest time in implementing them.

+###I am a driver for additional business opportunities.

+I am always looking for new opportunities with my current projects.

+I am keeping in touch with previous clients, actively looking for new opportunities.

+I can qualify, and manage the changes needed to execute additional opportunity within existing projects